 Purpose and Description

-This research serves as a possible solution for smartphone manufacturers to increase the consumer satisfaction rate of their products.
+This research serves as a possible solution to the touchscreen issue of Android devices to further increase the consumer satisfaction rate with regards to the manufacturers’ smartphones.
 This research aims to develop an android application that will calibrate the touch screen of their mobile phone/s depending on the user’s usage to further increase accuracy and precision of future touch registers after performing a series of evaluating tests.
 Also, this research aims to know the causes of the malfunctions and inaccuracies of android touch registers.

 Background of the Problem

+Smartphones are hand held devices that allows the user to make calls, it has a special feature that can only be found on a personal computer before.
+Smartphones have the capability to connect to the internet, send and receive e-mails, and edit office documents by downloading and running apps from digital distribution platforms such as Google Play and App Store.

 Smartphones are hand held devices that functions like a computer.
 They can receive and make calls, create and receive messages.
+This technology is a type of visual display that enables the users to interact with an electronic device by touch.

-Also, these smartphones have the capability to connect to the internet, making them capable of downloading and running 3rd party apps (downloaded from digital distribution platforms such as Google Play and App Store).
-Smartphones were first introduced in 1999 by the Japanese company NTT DoCoMo and became widespread a year after.
-A lot of firms have been competing in the Smartphone Industry and the competition never stops, for every year, new features and innovations are being introduced.
+Also, these smartphones have the capability to connect to the internet, making them capable of online communication, e-commerce, information retrieval, etc..
+It has been constantly developing by introducing new features and innovations throughout the years.
+In fact, a lot of firms have been competing in the smartphone industry and the competition never stops.

-Touch screen based smartphones has been constantly developing throughout the years and has proven reliability.
-This technology is a type of visual display; it enables the users to interact with an electronic device by touch.
-Touch screen technology also opened new possibilities for the security aspects of smartphones.

 Touch screen added dynamics and enabled development of many applications.
 The utilization of touch screen jump from mobile devices to life size monitors.
 Smartphones, gaming consoles, Automatic Teller Machines (ATM), Point of Sales (POS), and digital signage’s using touch screen is rampantly visible in our daily lives.
 As compared to other human machine interfaces, touch screens have various advantages as opposed to physical such as the reduction of physical requirements to deploy it, also the maintenance that comes with the use of it.

 The same condition also affects touch registers in touch screens; a thin layer of oil or other debris sitting on the screen can sometimes be registered as touch, and can also mislead the system in reading multi-touches.
-The developers of Android didn’t overlook this, they made in-OS touch diagnostic measures, by typing “*#0*#”, a compilation of system diagnostic measures is listed, and one of them is the touch diagnosis wherein there are boxes and the user should go through and touch the boxes and they box will be filled with a color signifying a recorded touch.
-Also, developers made the touch registers developer friendly, by placing a screen overlay displaying and tracing the current touch data.
+The developers of Android didn’t overlook this, they made an OS touch diagnostic measure, by typing “*#0*#”, a compilation of system diagnostic measures is listed, and one of them is the touch diagnosis wherein there are boxes and the user should go through and touch the boxes and the box will be filled with a color signifying a recorded touch.
+Also, developers made the information about the touch registers developer friendly, by having the option to enable a screen overlay that can display and track the current touch data.

+Calibration is the action or process of calibrating an instrument or experimental readings.
+Calibration

 Objectives